elixir-lang/elixir-lang.github.com/_posts/2017-10-31-stream-data-property-based-testing-and-data-generation-for-elixir.markdown

 ---
 layout: post
-title: "StreamData: Property-based testing and data generation for Elixir"
+title: "StreamData: Property-based testing and data generation"
 author: Andrea Leopardi
 category: Announcements
 excerpt: We are working on data generation and property-based testing for the next versions of Elixir.